digitalhappens/MyLittleTools/README.md

 * you can save one module per field, by clicking on the field from list
 * now press the "Heart-Button" again (it turns black)
 * now you can recall the modules by pressing the fields

+Changes in Version 1.0.2

+* each Module is now saved with the complete state of the module (paramters and data)

 Changes in Version 1.0.1